 Architect Melody Bishop (a former chairman of RAP) was selected as the architect for the Riverwalk connecting Downtown to the Fuller Warren Bridge, and her vision to integrate the Arts Market space with the riverfront pedestrian corridor was ingenious and creative.
 Parking spaces would become artists’ spaces on the weekend.
 Restrooms and a riverfront performance stage were built in.
 Utilities for artists’ booths, lighting, and visually attractive festival spaces were integrated into the area.
 Landscaping, decorative paving, and lighting under the bridge were all designed to enhance the market experience.

 The project was delayed for several years, due to problems in the completion of the Fuller Warren Bridge and the demolition of the old bridge pilings.
 In 2008, an organizing committee was formed by Riverside Avondale Preservation to help make the market a reality at last; the five members of the committee–known as RAMROD–were Wayne Wood, Doug Coleman, Cindy Guy, Pamela Telis and Teresa Fish.
-Because of their hard work, and the dedication of the market’s earliest boosters, the Riverside Arts Market opened in spectacular fashion on April 4, 2009, attracting nearly 40,000 visitors on its first day.
+In 2009, Riverside Avondale Preservation hired its founding Market Director, Tony Allegretti, who started just two weeks before the grand opening that drew as many as 40,000 visitors.
 The video below, compiled by RAM founder Wayne Wood, helps capture the excitement of RAM’s first year.